-Federal Direct Loans are a long-term, need-based loan for eligible students.
+Federal Direct Loans are long-term, need-based loans for eligible students.
 These loans are funded by the government to students for the purpose of aiding in the education process.
 If you are a student enrolled in an eligible program of study at least half-time, you may receive a Direct Loan.
 To determine eligibility you must complete the FAFSA and meet other general eligibility requirements.
 Eligibility is limited to $57,500 (only $23,000 may be subsidized).
 In addition, a promissory note must be completed.
 Direct Loans are either subsidized or unsubsidized.

 Subsidized Direct Loan

 Subsidized Direct Loans are awarded on the basis of financial need.
 You will not be charged any interest before you begin repayment or during authorized periods of deferment.
 The federal government “subsidizes” the interest during these periods.

 Unsubsidized Direct Loan

 Unsubsidized Direct Loans are not awarded on the basis of need.
 You will be charged interest at a rate of 6.8 percent from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accumulate, it will be capitalized — that is, the interest will be added to the principle amount of your loan and additional interest will be based upon the higher amount.
 You may receive a subsidized loan and an unsubsidized loan for the same enrollment period.